Hsin-Hung/N-body-simulation/README.md

 The project includes several N-body simulations, including:

-* Spiral galaxy: Simulates a spiral galaxy over time.
+* Spiral galaxy: Simulates a spiral galaxy over time (https://youtu.be/Sap3lGzhlzE).
 * Random body initializations: Simulates a system of randomly initialized bodies and their interactions.
-* Galaxy Collision: Simulates the collision of two galaxies and their resulting interactions.
+* Galaxy Collision: Simulates the collision of two galaxies and their resulting interactions (https://youtu.be/Krb5nEYRVaM).
 * Solar system: Simulates the movement of the planets in our solar system (Sun, Mercury, Venus, Earth, Mars).

 ## Getting Started